cmbi/kmad/README.md

   `convert.py input_filename output_filename`.
 The convert.py script is in the 'scripts' directory.

-KMAN command for aligning with features is:
+KMAD command for aligning with features is:
 (you have to use the '-c 7' flag when running on the '.7c' input)

-  `kmad -i input.7c -o output_prefix -p 10 -d 3 -m 3`
+  `kmad -i input.7c -o output_prefix -p 10 -d 3 -m 3 -c 7`

-For more detailed information try `kman --help`
+For more detailed information try `kmad --help`

 For the user defined features you need to provide a configuration file.
 If you run it on a fasta file
-  `kman -i input_filename.fasta -o output_filename --conf config_filename -c 1`
+  `kmad -i input_filename.fasta -o output_filename --conf config_filename -c 1`
 If you run it on a '.7c' file:
-  `kman -i input_filename.fasta -o output_filename --conf config_filename`
+  `kmad -i input_filename.fasta -o output_filename --conf config_filename -c 1`
 An example of a conf file is in the root directory (conf_file_example.cfg)

 To update the elm database (which you don't need to run very often)